waggle-sensor/waggle-docs/docs/tutorials/edge-apps/3-testing-an-edge-app.md

 ## Accessing development nodes

 The first thing we need to do is get access to a development node.
-Unfortunately we are still developing the infrastructure for to open this to general users.
+Unfortunately, we are still developing the infrastructure to open this up to general users.

 For now, please [contact us](mailto:support@sagecontinuum.org) to request access to a development node and we'll work with you to setup access.